 As part of our risk assessment, we require completion of a factory self -assessment of all potential Tier 1 and Tier 2 suppliers.
 We evaluate the responses and determine if follow-up questions are needed.
 A manufacturer’s geographic location, nature of its manufacturing activities and anticipated production output are included in the consideration of the risk of the supplier.

 Supplier and Fossil employees that feel ethical standards in business may have been compromised can call in to a supplier hotline or Fossil employee hotline.
-Follow -up actions will be taken in good faith.
+Follow-up actions will be taken in good faith.

 Fossil Group is committed to upholding human rights in our supply chain.
 We will update this document to reflect changes in our efforts to comply with global standards.

-Chairman and CEO, Fossil Group
+Interim CEO, Fossil Group